Affiliate links on Android Authority may earn us a commission. Learn more.

 You can set up call forwarding on Android using multiple methods.
-The easiest one is opening the Phone app and going to the Three-dot menu button > Settings > Calls > Call forwarding.
+The easiest one is opening the Phone app and going to the three-dot menu button > Settings > Calling accounts.
+Tap on your main SIM, then select Call forwarding.
 Make your selection, enter the number you want to forward calls to, and hit Turn on.

 Get to your favorite method

 Editor’s note: Not all devices have the same settings and menus.
-The Android UI changes from manufacturer to manufacturer, which means some steps might differ depending on your phone.
-For this content, we’ll give you instructions using a Pixel 4a with 5G running stock Android 12.
+Some steps might differ depending on your phone.
+For this content, we’ll give you instructions using a Google Pixel 7 running stock Android 14.